Dr Shuttleworth is involved with the following:

 - Density functional theory (DFT) investigations of chemical processes at surfaces

-Dr Shuttleworth started his career with a PhD in Surface Physics earned at the Cavendish Laboratories, Cambridge University.
-He then took up post-doctoral positions at both the University of Nottingham and then Rutgers University, before accepting a faculty position in the Middle East.
-He has subsequently returned to the UK and to the position he currently holds at NTU.
+Ian Shuttleworth started his career with a PhD in Surface Physics earned at the Cavendish Laboratories, Cambridge University.
+He held post-doctoral positions at both the University of Nottingham and then Rutgers University, before accepting a faculty position at Nottingham Trent University.

 - Surface and interfacial science